 Civil rights compliance is the responsibility of the USDA and the ADE.
-Prior to the approval for Federal financial assistance, the ADE is required to verify compliance with civil rights requirements.
-Note: this applies to new sponsors only.
+Prior to the approval of federal financial assistance, The ADE is required to verify compliance with civil rights requirements.
+Note: This applies to new sponsors only.
 The Pre-Award Compliance Review form must be completed prior to approval of new sponsors and annually for renewing sponsors.